rishdor/emotional-response-recognition-in-surveys/README.md

      ```

 2. **Frontend Setup**:
-   - Navigate to the frontend directory:
+   - Open new terminal and navigate to the frontend directory:
      ```bash
      cd frontend
      ```